A Showcase: Different Massage Therapy Techniques from an RMT

 Oscillation Massage Technique

-Oscillation involves a gentle movement or cradle in various types of the body.
+Oscillation involves a gentle movement or cradle in various parts of the body.
 It is beneficial to release the physical and mental tensions which are ideal for muscular relaxation.
 This may be used at the beginning of a massage therapy session – it can help to calm down the nervous system.
 This technique is ideal for relieving chronic pain.

 A study also shows that it has a significant effect as part of the recovery method after a fatiguing soccer training.
 This shows that it is a promising method to accelerate the time course of muscle recovery.
 But this study needs to pursue on a larger scale.